TokamakUI/Tokamak/README.md

 }
 ```

-Here's an example of an array of nodes used as `Children` in a standard
+Here's an example of an array of nodes used as `Children` in the standard
 `StackView` component provided by Gluon, which describe subviews of the stack
 view.